skx/cpmulator/README.md

 $ cpmulator /path/to/binary [optional-args]
 ```

+## Command Line Flags

-Other options are shown in the output of `cpmulator -help`, but in brief:
+There are several command-line options which are shown in the output of `cpmulator -help`, but in brief:

 * `-cd /path/to/directory`
   * Change to the given directory before running.